 Pärnu, a city in southwestern Estonia – Chuv parne "a gift, present, sacrifice".

-Quoluwany, the ancient name of the city of Talllin, Estonia – Chuv külĕ "lake", văn imitation of buzz, buzzing.
-Explanation of the name is such: Clouds of mosquitoes flying over the lake and buzz.
-Cf Szurpily.
+Quoluwany, the ancient name of the city of Tallinn, Estonia – Chuv külĕ "lake", văn imitation of buzz, buzzing.
+The explanation of the name is such: Clouds of mosquitoes flying over the lake and buzzing.
+Cf. Szurpily.

 Salo, a town in Finland – Chuv sulă "raft", "ferry" or sala "a great village".